akeneo/pim-api-docs/content/apps/publish-your-app.md

 - What support will you provide with your extension?
 - Is it possible to download a demo version of your extension to test it?

-<h4>Peter and his integrator need access to all your technical information.</h4>
+<b>Peter and his integrator need access to all your technical information.</b>

 As you can see, you have 2 target users who are not interested in the same type of information.